the best domestic coffee machines & makers

 You’ll find these have one main coffee making product to sell, and mostly in the portable coffee maker section… Oomph, Aerobie, Flair, Bodum.

-Immersion based solutions like the ‘French Press’, and pour over, drip style filter cafetières will always be around, especially in America !
+Immersion based solutions like the ‘French Press’, and pour over, drip style filter cafetières and the percolators will always be around, especially in America.
+The moka pot like the Bialetti and loads of copies will always be found in every southern European home.
+It´s the next best thing to espresso !

-Cold brews are silently growing well, but… by a long shot, the espresso based coffee is deemed the best coffee you can taste, and that’s what you get served in coffee shops.
+Craft coffee machines and cold brews are not so silently growing well now, but… by a long shot, the espresso based coffee is still deemed the best coffee you can taste, and that’s what you get served in coffee shops.
 And how much do we all spend every day on these coffees every day ?

 What next?
 Do you know how to choose your own favourite coffee machine?

-You are bound to have your own priorities – from price, to quality, design, convenience, skills required, features and how fast you need that coffee in your hands !
-In our blog (jump to relevant coffee machine blogs here) , you’ll find separate posts on each category so that you can check out every machine we looked at.
+You are bound to have your own priorities – such as eco values, price, quality, design, convenience, skills required, features and how fast you need that coffee in your hands !
+In our BLOG (jump to relevant coffee machine blog posts here) , you’ll find separate posts on each category so that you can check out every machine we looked at.
 If you still aren’t sure which type of machine you should go for, then pop over to our detailed buying guide first to find out what you should be looking out for.

 Thank-you for reading this far !
 The coffee machine blog comes next.